nuvolo/sincronia/packages/eslint-plugin/README.md

 ```bash
 npm i -D @sincronia/eslint-plugin
 ```
-                                                                                                |

 ### Order of Configurations

 1. Load from `sinc.config.js` options.
-2. Check for `.eslintrc.json` file or generate one.
+2. Check for `.eslintrc` file or generate one.

 ## Example Usage